xsonali/terraform-hubspoke/README.md

 Deployment Steps
 -------------------

+> It requires step-by-step setup of the development environment — not difficult, but it does require patience and practive.

 1. Clone the Repository
    git clone https://github.com/your-username/terraform-hubspoke.git (Ensure you replace your-username with the actual username and local directory/folder)